freeCodeCamp/devdocs/Scraper-Reference.md

 ## Overview

-Starting from a root url, scrapers recursively follow links that match a set of rules, passing each valid response through a chain of filters before writing the file on the local filesystem.
+Starting from a root URL, scrapers recursively follow links that match a set of rules, passing each valid response through a chain of filters before writing the file on the local filesystem.
 They also create an index of the pages' metadata (determined by one filter), which is dumped into a JSON file at the end.

 Scrapers rely on the following libraries: